djkoloski/thumbsup/README.md

 # thumbsup
 Converts text into a font made out of thumbs for Facebook Messenger.
+Directions on the page!